 For most other fruits with pits or large seeds, such as apple seeds, it’s important to remove the seeds and pits before feeding.

 How many strawberries are safe to feed an iguana?

 As stated above, strawberries should only be fed to your iguana as a treat, which means they are best served no more than 1-2 times per week in small servings.
 If you are feeding fruit to your iguana, it’s important to feed them a variety of different fruits, not just strawberries.

 How to feed strawberries to an iguana

 Any fruit you feed your iguana should be washed to make sure any dirt or pesticide residue is removed.
 Strawberries should be cut up into small pieces to avoid choking.
-You should also remove the stalk and leaves prior to offering the food to your iguana.
+You should also remove the stalk and leaves before offering the food to your iguana.